ocurrent/current-bench/HACKING.md

 ## Development environment

-OCaml Benchmarks uses a dedicated docker environment for deveploment purposes.
+OCaml Benchmarks uses a dedicated docker environment for development purposes.
 No other dependencies apart from docker are needed to run the project locally.

-The following files are needed to start the development environment:
+The following files define the development environment:

-* `./Makefile`
 * `./environments/development.env`
 * `./environments/development.docker-compose.yaml`